 Notes: Standard errors appear in parentheses.
 Because results are rounded to the nearest whole number, some totals may appear inconsistent.
-Comparisons with ICILS 2018 only reported for countries or benchmarking participants

-- meeting sample participation requirements.
+Comparisons with ICILS 2018 only reported for countries or benchmarking participants meeting sample participation requirements. + Met guidelines for sampling participation rates only after replacement schools were included.

-† Met guidelines for sampling participation rates only after replacement schools were included.
+11 Nearly met guidelines for sampling participation rates after replacement schools were included.

-† Nearly met guidelines for sampling participation rates after replacement schools were included. - National defined population covers 90% to 95% of the national target population.
-Country surveyed target grade in the first half of the school year.
+1 National defined population covers 90% to 95% of the national target population.

-- ▲ More than 10 percentage points above average △ Significantly above average ▽ Significantly below average ▼ More than 10 percentage points below average
+▲ More than 10 percentage points above average △ Significantly above average ▼ Significantly below average ♦ More than 10 percentage points below average